Beginning: The Prey and The Predator

 She felt her knees wobble.
-Her whole body started to shiver and the reason certainly wasn’t the cold.
+Her whole body started to shiver and it certainly wasn’t the cold.
 She didn’t know how long she had been backing away.
 It took maybe minutes, but to her, it was an eternity.
 Suddenly, she gasped.
 Incomprehensibly, he seemed to speed up.
 He looked annoyed with this slow-motion game.
-Even in that state somehow she managed to gain enough courage to turn back with the intention of running again.
-She did turn and started to run toward the lake.
+Even in that state, she somehow managed to gain enough courage to run again, this time towards the lake.
 Why?
 She couldn’t tell.
 She wasn’t thinking clearly.
 She just wanted to escape from the hell, from him.
 While she was running, her unfortunate luck brought her more misery when one of her feet collided with a stone.
 She gasped, again.

-The impact was clear. she collapsed to the ground with a loud thud.
+The impact was clear.
+She collapsed to the ground with a loud thud.
 Moonlight shone perfectly on her back.
-She looked like an angel even in her ugly state of appearance, a trapped angel to be precise.
-Dark fog in the distance wanted to surround her.
-She quickly sat on her position, ignoring both of the bleeding elbows.
+She looked like an angel even in her ugly state, a trapped angel to be precise.
+Dark fog in the distance strained to surround her.
+She quickly scrambled to her knees, ignoring both of the bleeding elbows.
 When she was about to stand up, she accidentally turned her head backward.
 Fear turned into terror.
 Her body froze on the spot.
 She seemed to have forgotten to stand up and run.
 Her eyes saw her nightmare was dangerously close to her.
 His tall masculine frame declared his undying pride.
 She shook her head, tried to speak something but her throat betrayed her.

 She wanted to move, scream for help and get away as soon as possible.
 But none of her wishes came true.
 Instead, the predator prowled closer.
 Soon his dark shadow covered her, towering over her frame.

 She shook her head vigorously.

-“N-no, please, no.” She uttered with much difficulty.
+“N-no, please, no,” She stuttered with much difficulty.

 She swallowed a dry lump.